-Like an omniscient God I get a multi-directional view of whatever I get to see.
-Most of the times I get to focus my attention to the opposite wall that is pink in colour and has many discoloured patches on its surface.
+Like an omniscient God, I get a multi-directional view of whatever I get to see.
+Most of the time I get to focus my attention on the opposite wall that is pink in color and has many discolored patches on its surface.
 I have been looking at it for such a long time that now it has become a part of my very existence.
 It is to be noted that the literal meaning of the expression ‘four-cornered’ is rectangular and it has four corners, and its metaphorical meaning is that it can see everything in this world.

 The four corners include the entire world.
-Like God it watches us fairly without any bias from all the four angles.
-When the poet says: ‘meditate on the opposite wall,” he means that the mirror keeps looking at the wall in a steady gaze even as the mediators do while they meditate and reflect upon God, whereas the phrase ‘It is pink, with speckles’ refers to pink wall, with the passage of time has got discoloured here and there.
+Like God, it watches us fairly without any bias from all four angles.
+When the poet says: ‘meditate on the opposite wall,” he means that the mirror keeps looking at the wall in a steady gaze even as the mediators do while they meditate and reflect upon God, whereas the phrase ‘It is pink, with speckles’ refers to the pink wall, with the passage of time has got discolored here and there.

 But it flickers.

 Faces and darkness separate us over and over.

 In this extract, the poet through mirror says, however, my steady view is interrupted many times.
 Darkness and individuals standing between me and wall block my view and we are separated from each other whenever such an interruption occurs.
 ‘Us’ in the above extract refers to the mirror and the wall opposite it, while ‘It’ in the very first line of this extract refers to the image of the wall.